fagullo/developertest/readme.md

 The folders/map atribute should be the path where the project has been cloned.

+3. Go to the project base and create the database by running 'php artisan migrate'.
-3. Go to ~/.homestead/Homestead and run the command vagrant up
+4. Go to ~/.homestead/Homestead and run the command vagrant up
-4. If everything goes well the application should be accessible by visiting the URL 'www.developertest.dev' in your favourite browser.
+5. If everything goes well the application should be accessible by visiting the URL 'www.developertest.dev' in your favourite browser.

 #############################